Top 8 tips to maximise delegate focus at your next meeting or conference

 An anchor is a point in time that people associate with something physical (typically through one or more of the 5 senses).
 Create a positive memorable experience that individuals associate with your key message or desired behaviours.
 Then throughout the year, you can remind your team in different ways (show photos or video of the day, repeating an unusual food option in the staff canteen, reproduce a noise or smell at your offices) to help bring them back to the main corporate priorities highlighted on the kick off day.

-From experience, we’d recommend an offsite venue almost every time.
+From our vast experience, we’d recommend an offsite venue almost every time.
 In terms of state management, you want to take people away from the everyday office environment.
 This will help them focus on you and your message.
 Typically we’d recommend unusual venues that create interest and a talking point to help create the all-important anchor.

 Powerpoint is a really useful tool, but try to avoid rattling off countless presentations.
 Human beings find it difficult to maintain concentration when being talked at.
 They much prefer to do the talking.
 Which means you need interactive sessions to engage your team in the message.
 Create an experience where the team discover the message in their own unique way.
 Self-discovery is the most powerful form of learning.
-If people ‘discover’ the key points of what you are trying to get across, they’ll much more likely buy into them.
+If people ‘discover’ the key points of what you are trying to get across, they’ll more likely buy into them.

 So you’ve had your day and you’ve ticked the ‘message delivered’ box.
 So now you can sit back, relax and watch the team deliver – right?
 Wrong!
 Unfortunately life isn’t quite that easy.
 Your team will need constant refocusing on the corporate message and priorities.
 Doing so will help them stay aligned and help them make better decisions each day.
 As part of your plan for the day, create a series of interventions for the following 12 months to help keep everyone on track.